yHoweM/yHoweM.github.io/_pages/about.md

 # 🔥 News

-- *2026*: &nbsp; Started to try researching on key sparse operator optimization for large-model inference on Huawei Ascend NPUs.
+- *2026*: &nbsp; Started research on key sparse operator optimization for large-model inference on Huawei Ascend NPUs.
-- *2026*: &nbsp; 🎉One first-author paper is under reviewed by **MCSoC 2026** on communication-aware placement optimization for many-core SNN training.
+- *2026*: &nbsp; 🎉One first-author paper is under review by **MCSoC 2026** on communication-aware placement optimization for many-core SNN training.
 - *2026*: &nbsp; 🔥One co-author paper published in **Nature Communications** on SNN training architecture on five FPGAs for federated learning.
 - *2026*: &nbsp; 🎉One first-author paper accepted by **IEEE NEWCAS 2026** on simulation-guided SNN training co-design with FPGA prototyping.
 - *2026*: &nbsp; 🔥One first-author paper published in **Microelectronics Journal** on spike-aware training architecture for Spiking Transformers.